Strict Liability Product Design Defect Motion for Summary Judgment

 Michalko ignores the product/service distinction because parties cannot negligently design a service.
 In cases alleging a defective design in strict liability, the focus is not on the conduct of the manufacturer, but on whether the product itself is defective.
 Nissan Motor Co. v.
 Nave, 129 Md.
 App.
 90, 118 (1999).
 Accordingly, the salient feature of a design defect is that it relates back to a product.
 Because a service necessarily involves “conduct” rather than a “product,” a court would be required to evaluate the defendant’s conduct if strict liability design defect cases were applied to services.
 Accordingly, a design defect claim must invariably involve a product.

-The plaintiff in Anthony Pools brought, among others, claims for breach of warranty and strict liability with regard to a personal injury suffered in the use of a diving board at a swimming pool constructed by the defendant.
-The trial court dismissed the breach of warranty claim and plaintiff’s strict liability claim went to the jury.
-After a defense verdict, plaintiff appealed.
+The plaintiff in Anthony Pools brought, among others, claims for breach of warranty and strict liability for personal injuries suffered in the use of a diving board at a swimming pool constructed by the defendant.
+The trial court dismissed the breach of warranty claim and the plaintiff’s strict liability claim went to the jury.
+After a defense verdict, the plaintiff appealed.

 A close reading of Anthony Pools underscores the Court’s view of what constitutes a product for the purposes of strict liability because, while there was an issue as to whether the breach of warranty claims should go to the jury (which was resolved in favor of the plaintiff), there was no issue or debate as to whether plaintiff’s strict liability claim should go to the jury even if the primary purpose of the transaction or the gravamen of the injury was a service.
 The Court of Special Appeals affirmed the trial court with respect to the strict liability design defect and its holding and rationale were adopted by the Court of Appeals.